ellipsis/ellipsis/README.md

     /\_\ /\_\ /\_\
     \/_/ \/_/ \/_/

-Ellipsis is a modular framework for managing dotfiles.
-It makes managing the most complex configurations a breeze.
+Ellipsis is a framework for managing dotfiles.

 ### Features
 - Creating new modules is trivial (any git repository is already a module).
-- Easy to share parts of your dotfiles config, i.e., your vim setup or zsh configuration, etc.
+- Ellipsis modules make it easy to share specific bits of your dotfiles.
+Say a friend wants to test out your ZSH setup but doesn't want to adopt the madness that is your Vim config?
+No problem, he can just `ellipsis install github-user/dot-zsh`
-- Ability to see status across all modules at once, perform complex updates across all modules.
+- Quickly see which dotfiles have been modified, and keep them updated and in sync across systems.
-- Cross platform, tested and known to work on Mac OS X, Linux, FreeBSD and even Cygwin.
+- Cross platform, known to work on Mac OS X, Linux, FreeBSD and even Cygwin.
 - Completely customizable.

 ### Install